The 63rd Annual Parade of Homes Offers the Best in New Home Construction and Amenities

-In terms of cutting-edge technology and features, make sure to see the HBA’s American Dream Home, which is a Natural Gas Advantage Elite Home, built by Thomas Home Corporation, in the gated community of Carrington located just off Hwy.
-29 on Quintette Road.
-The Dream Home’s floor plan is designed with open living areas that is hospitable to indoor and outdoor entertaining.
-The Dream Home is a spacious 3,364 square-foot, four bedrooms and 3 1/2 bathrooms including an oversized master bath, and a spacious multi-purpose room.
-I am very thankful to Thomas Henry of Thomas Home Corporation for building this beautiful home for the HBA.
-Also, we could not do this project without the help and support of our Dream Home Donors, and our major partner in Pensacola Energy.
-Pensacola Energy Marketing Manager Jill Grove and her team did a remarkable job.
+In terms of cutting-edge technology and features, make sure you see the HBA’s American Dream Home, built by Flynn Built, in the gated community of Yellow River Ranch in Santa Rosa County.
+Yellow River Ranch has over 450 acres of open space, almost 100 acres of lakes, 4,000 live oaks and miles of walking, jogging, and biking trails complete with community swimming pools, tennis courts, and fire pits.
+(Take Exit 31 off I-10.
+Head South on Hwy 87.
+Turn Right at First Light on to Hickory Hammock Rd., Go 1/4 Mile Turn Left onto Shiloh Rd.
+This Road ends into Yellow River Ranch.)
+The Dream Home’s floor plan is designed with open living areas that are hospitable to indoor and outdoor entertaining.
+The Dream Home is a very spacious 2,600 square-feet, four bedrooms and 3 bathrooms including a roomy three car garage.
+I am very thankful to my team at Flynn Built for building this beautiful home for the HBA.
+Also, we could not do this project without the help and support of our Dream Home Donors, and our major partner in Natural Gas of Milton.
 Make sure you view the Dream Home Donors list and if you see something you like in the Dream Home, contact one of the donors.
 I am sure they can be of service.

 In closing, there’s never been a better time to buy a home with historically low interest rates.
-Whether you are a potential home buyer or home builder, the Parade of Homes has something for everyone.
+Whether you are a potential home buyer or looking to build a home, the Parade of Homes has something for everyone.